 Emphasis is on the development of confidence in taking creative risks.
 The gradual introduction of more demanding tasks over the course is part of this development.
-Students will perform in-class exercises, on the classroom stage, on film, in school concerts and in public.
+Students will perform in-class exercises, on the classroom stage, on film, and for invited audiences.